History of Sri Lanka

 The history of Sri Lanka covers Sri Lanka and its surrounding regions of South Asia, Southeast Asia and the Indian Ocean.

 Prehistoric Sri Lanka goes back 125,000 years and possibly even as far back as 500,000 years.
 The earliest humans found in Sri Lanka date to Prehistoric times about 35,000 years ago.
 Little is known about the history before the Indo-Aryan Settlement in the 6th century BC.
 The earliest documents of the settlement on the Island and its early history are found in the national chronicles of the Mahāvamsa, Dipavamsa, and the Culavamsa.

 According to the Mahāvamsa, a chronicle written in Pāḷi, the preceding inhabitants of Sri Lanka were said to be Yakkhas and Nagas.
 Sinhalese history traditionally starts in 543 BC with the arrival of Prince Vijaya, a semi-legendary prince who sailed with 700 followers to the island, after being expelled from the Vanga Kingdom, in present-day Bengal.
 Prince Vijaya thereafter established the Sinhala Kingdom ushering in the historical period of Sri Lanka.
 During the Anuradhapura period (377 BCE–1017) Buddhism was introduced in the 3rd century BCE by Mahinda, son of Indian emperor Ashoka.

 Due to the island's close proximity to Southern India, Dravidian influence on Sri Lankan politics and trade had been very active since the third century BC.
 Trade relations between the Anuradhapura Kingdom and southern India existed very probably from an early time.
 South Indian attempts at usurping power of the Anuradhapura Kingdom appears to have been at least motivated by the prospect of influencing the country's lucrative external trade.
 From about the fifth century AD onwards, Tamil mercenaries were brought to the island for the service of the Sinhalese monarchs.
-This would play a small part in the fall of the Anuradhapura Kingdom in the 11th century with the Chola conquest.
+This would play a main role in the fall of the Anuradhapura Kingdom, part of an incompetent monarchy, in the 11th century with the Chola conquest.

 Invasion of the Anuradhapura Kingdom by Rajaraja I began in 993 AD when he sent a large army to conquer the kingdom and absorb it into the Chola Empire.
 By 1017 most of the island was conquered and incorporated as a province of the vast empire beginning the Polonnaruwa period (1017–1232) of Sri Lanka.
 However the Chola occupation would be overthrown in 1070 through a campaign of Sinhalese Resistance led by Prince Kitti (later Vijayabahu I of Polonnaruwa).
 From the 10th century more permanent settlements of Tamils began to appear in Sri Lanka.
 While not extensive, these settlements formed the nucleus for later settlements around that of Northern Sri Lanka which would later form the Sri Lankan Tamil community of today.